Northridge, Los Angeles: History

-Indigenous peoples
+Tongva

-The area now called Northridge was first inhabited about 2,000 years ago by the Native American Gabrielino (or Tongva) people.
-Among their tribal villages Totonga was nearby Northridge.
-The Gabrielino-Tongva people, who lived in dome-shaped houses, are sometimes referred to as the "people of the earth".
+The Northridge area was first inhabited over 2,000 years ago by the Tongva.
+The village of Totonga was located in the Northridge area.
+The Tongva lived in dome-shaped houses and are sometimes referred to as the "people of the earth".
 They spoke a Takic Uto-Aztecan (Shoshonean) language.
-Their pictographs are very hard to find nowadays, and those not public, nor protected, many destroyed by the development of Greater Los Angeles; there are no public rock art sites in Los Angeles County.
-A replica can be seen at The Southwest Museum and there are archeological exhibits at Los Angeles County Museum of Natural History, Rancho Los Alamitos, Louis Robidoux Nature Center and El Dorado Nature Center.
+Many of their pictographs were destroyed by the development of Greater Los Angeles.

-Mexican land grant
+Mexican land sale

 In the late 1840s, Mexican Governor Pio Pico broke with the tradition of "granting" land and, instead, sold it, without the usual area limitations, to Eulogio de Celis, a native of Spain.
 By 1850, de Celis was in the Los Angeles census as an agriculturist, 42 years old, and the owner of real estate worth $20,000.